©istock.com/Andrea Obzerova

 • Alias: Non-dystrophic skeletal muscle disorder

-• Alias: Thomsen disease + Becker disease
+• Alias: Thomsen + Becker disease

 • Myotonia congenita, AD (CLCN1)